 For the first few shots, Lindsay posed against a wall in her living room.
 I attempted to angle lights this way and that stood on chairs, sat on the floor, and did everything I could to make it a dynamic shot.
 It wasn’t until I put the light aside and noticed an alcove by her door, lit only by a rainy window, that I stopped feeling trapped.

-We moved to the dimmer lit area, and she just started looking out the window casually, watching the rain and all of a sudden, everything just fit into place.
-Neither of us was trying to force something that we weren't feeling, and she visibly relaxed, becoming less guarded in the dark as we let conversation occur like when we are talking over a cup of coffee on any other day.
+We moved to the dimmer lit area, and she looked out the window, distracted by the rain.
+And suddenly, everything fell into place.
+Neither of us was trying to force something that we weren’t feeling.
+She visibly relaxed, becoming less guarded in the dark as we let conversation occur like when we are talking over a cup of coffee on any other day.

-My focus for this shoot was to show some of the stunning artwork she has tattooed across her body, hence my the reason for having her wear lingerie, to show off pieces that would typically be hidden under clothing.
-In the process of photographing all of these images, I found myself coming back to her eyes, and the intensity in her expression.
+My focus for this shoot was to show some of the stunning artwork she has tattooed on her body.
+In the process of photographing all of these images, I found myself coming back to her eyes and the intensity in her expression.

-I've never worked on a shoot where I've felt such a strength from a person's stare before, and knowing some of the hardships she has gone through over the past few weeks only made it more powerful.
+I’ve never worked on a shoot where I’ve felt such a strength from a person’s stare before.
+Knowing some of the hardships she has gone through over the past few weeks only made it more powerful.

-When I set out to do this shoot, I knew I wanted to take a pretty picture of my friend, but I never expected to see something so moving.
-I know that I put barriers up consistently for fear of being hurt - I think it's human nature to try and protect yourself - but it takes a lot to let those guards down...more than exposing yourself physically even.
+When I set out to do this shoot, I knew I wanted to take portraits of my friend.
+But I never expected to see something so moving.
+I think it’s human nature to try and protect yourself, but it takes a lot to let those guards down.
+More than exposing yourself physically even.
 It made me realize what an amazing connection people can make when photographing something or someone.

-Thank you Lindsay for not only modeling for this shoot, but opening my eyes to the experiences I can have, and connections I can make through photography...
+Thank you, Lindsay, for both modeling and opening my eyes to the connections I can make through photography.